harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ![png]({{site.baseurl}}/pics/insecure.png)

-Develophers use logs to debug their applications.
-Leaking information in logs is general situation and can be found any system.
+Developers use logs to debug their applications.
+Leaking information in logs is a general situation and can be found in any system.
 In android, we can read logs from adb logcat command.
-Then when we look logs we see our application leakes our credit card number in logs.
+Then when we look logs we see our application leaks our credit card number in logs.

 ```bash